maso-soup/maso-soup.github.io/index.md

 When asked to explain what the point of Cardano is in 280 characters or less, Cardano Founder and IOG CEO Charles Hoskinson made this explanation:

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Cardano is an open platform that seeks to provide economic identity to the billions who lack it by providing decentralized applications to manage identity, value and governance</p>&mdash; Charles Hoskinson (@IOHK_Charles) <a href="https://twitter.com/IOHK_Charles/status/1290058248347770880?ref_src=twsrc%5Etfw">August 2, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Cardano is an open platform that seeks to provide economic identity to the billions who lack it by providing decentralized applications to manage identity, value and governance</p>&mdash; Charles Hoskinson (@IOHK_Charles) <a href="https://twitter.com/IOHK_Charles/status/1290058248347770880?ref_src=twsrc%5Etfw">August 2, 2020</a></blockquote>

 While I could write a whole article about that topic, I think this encompasses the sentiment of why many of us in the community so strongly support Cardano and it’s mission.
 It is a blockchain to change the many entrenched systems of the world and is for everyone, all 7 billion of us.

 # Cardano, ADA, and Tokens